Batman/The Spirit

 Batman/The Spirit is a 2007 one-shot comic book written by Jeph Loeb with art by Darwyn Cooke and J. Bone.
 Published by DC Comics, the comic is a crossover between Batman and the Spirit.

 Plot summary

-When the American Criminologist Association holds its annual convention, America's criminals hold a gathering of their own.
-Batman's rogues gallery joins forces with the Spirit's villains.
+When the American Criminologist Association (police officers from Gotham City and Central City) holds its annual convention in Hawaii, America's criminals hold a gathering of their own Crime Convention.
+Batman teams up with the Spirit, and together, put an end to the villains' plan for mayhem and disaster.

 Awards

 Batman/The Spirit won the 2007 Eisner Award for Best Single Issue.
 Colorist Dave Stewart won the Eisner for Best Coloring in part for his work on Batman/The Spirit.

 Darwyn Cooke won the 2007 Joe Shuster Award for Outstanding Artist for both Batman/The Spirit and his The Spirit ongoing series which followed.

 Collected editions

 Batman/The Spirit is included in the trade paperback Will Eisner's The Spirit Vol. 1 (ISBN 1401214614).